BTZ Black Hole In The Non-Extensive Generalizations of Gibbs Entropy: Thermodynamic geometry of the charged BTZ black hole

-\underline{{\textbf{Fixed $(J,\Phi)$ ensemble}:}}\\
+\underline{{\textbf{Fixed $(\Phi)$ ensemble}:}}\\

-We write the GTD metric for the Tsallis-Cirto entropy case in the fixed $(J,\Phi)$ ensemble from the general metric given in (\ref{eqtn3}).
-We consider the thermodynamic potential $\varphi$ to be the mass $M_{\delta}$ for the Tsallis-Cirto entropy case in the fixed $(J,\Phi)$ ensemble as obtained in equation (\ref{eqtn23}).
+We write the GTD metric for the Renyi entropy case in the fixed $(\Phi)$ ensemble from the general metric given in (\ref{eqtn3}).
+We consider the thermodynamic potential $\varphi$ to be the mass $M_K$ for the Renyi entropy case in the fixed $(\Phi)$ ensemble.
 The GTD metric is given by :-

 \\